Ahmed-Abouzeid/IRC-Dialogue-Extraction-Pipeline/README.md

-## IRC Processing Software Is A Tool For Gathering And Processing IRC Channels Conversations For Creating One/One Dialogues Files That Can Be Used As Training Data-Set For Deep Neural Networks Used In Dialogue Systems ##
+## NLP IRC Processing Software Is A Tool For Gathering And Processing IRC Channels Conversations For Creating One/One Dialogues Files That Can Be Used As Training Data-Set For Deep Neural Networks Used In Dialogue Systems ##

 ### Relevant Work and Papers
 Check the semantic relatedness and McGill- ubuntu corpus papers for more information about the history and starting point of that repository.